JeremyXSC/FineGPR/README.md

 ## Results
 Performance comparison with existing Real and Synthetic datasets on Market-1501, DukeMTMC-reID and CUHK03, respectively.
-Our re-ID baseline system is built only with commonly used softmax cross-entropy loss on vanilla ResNet-50 with no bells and whistles
+Our re-ID baseline system is built only with commonly used softmax cross-entropy loss on vanilla ResNet-50 with no bells and whistles.
 <img src='images/result.png'/>

 ### References